Are you sleeping in the right position?

 Restore, don't snore

 If you snore or have obstructive sleep apnea, back sleeping may worsen the problem, so opt for your side instead.
-In fact, Dr. Imran Khawaja, psychiatrist and director of the Minnesota Regional Sleep Disorders Center at HCMC says about 40-50 percent of patients with obstructive sleep apnea may benefit from sleeping on their side.
+In fact, 40-50 percent of patients with obstructive sleep apnea may benefit from sleeping on their side.
 If you're not able to change position, using a wedge pillow to elevate your head may help.
 Need more motivation to side sleep?
 Doing so can also help relieve acid reflux (heartburn).

 Avoiding back, shoulder and neck pain